3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w07d02/instructor_notes/constructors-and-prototypes.md

 All objects have internal links to other objects - we call these "other objects" prototypes; and that prototype object will have an inherited prototype of its own.
 This goes on until we find an object with a `null` prototype.
 By definition `null` does not have a prototype; it acts as the end of the prototype chain.

+For example, lets say we try to call a `.kind` property on a `zack` object: `zack.kind`

 ![spyqq7jwqubh4oyfvqnnw7g](https://cloud.githubusercontent.com/assets/40461/8396752/737ff1c0-1dab-11e5-83b0-4f380980b2b5.png)

 We know that objects are basically key/value pairs.
-When you ask for a key's value from an object, JavaScript will look, first, to find the value in the instance of the object, and then, if it doesn't exist, it will look to that object's prototype 'default value', just like single-parent inheritance in Ruby.
-Note that this inheritance chains can go as long as you want, but generally, it's better to keep them short and have your code easier to understand.
+When you ask for a key's value from an object, JavaScript will look, first, to find the value in the instance of the object, and then, if it doesn't exist, it will look to that object's prototype 'default value'.
+Note that these inheritance chains can go as long as you want, but generally, it's better to keep them short and have your code easier to understand.

 For example: